lucidworks/banana/README.md

 ## Overview

-Banana is Apache Licensed and serves as a visualizer and search interface to timestamped data sets stored in Solr, such as log files, Twitter streams, etc. Banana is designed to be easy to start-up with (just like Kibana from which it is forked).
+Banana is Apache Licensed and serves as a visualizer and search interface to data sets stored in Solr, such as log files, Twitter streams, etc. Banana is designed to be easy to start-up with (just like Kibana from which it is forked).
 Data can be ingested into Solr through a variety of ways, including Solr Output Plug-in for LogStash, Flume and other connectors.

 ### Requirements
 * A modern web browser.
 The latest version of Chrome and Firefox have been tested to work.
-Safari also works, except for the "Export to File" feature for saving the dashboard.
+Safari also works, except for the "Export to File" feature for saving dashboards.
 We recommend that you use Chrome or Firefox while building dashboards.
 * A webserver.
 * A browser reachable Solr server.
 The Solr endpoint must be open, or a proxy configured to allow access to it.